Ahnfelt/jsonr/README.md

 | Static dictionary | Populated by the `_strings` field in the schema (if any) |
 | Dynamic dictionary | The 128 most recently encountered strings |

-The static dictionary consists of up to 2048 strings of at most 64 bytes each.
+The static dictionary consists of 2048 strings of at most 64 bytes each.
+After the static entries, it's filled with empty strings.

-The dynamic dictionary ignores empty strings and strings that are longer than 128 bytes.
-It's initialy populated with single character strings for each of the 128 ASCII codes.
+The dynamic dictionary is a circular buffer that ignores empty strings and strings that are longer than 128 bytes.
+It's initialy populated with empty stings.

 ## Header